axone-protocol/docs/docs/index.md

   </div>
 </div>

-Join [OKP4 Discord](https://discord.gg/aptoslabs) to speak with developers and hop into the Aptos community.
-It's the best way to keep up to date with news and developments in the Aptos universe.
-Be sure to check pinned messages in the channels - this is where we like to keep topic-specific links, events, and more.

-We are excited that you are here, and we look forward to getting to know you.
-Welcome to the Aptos community!
+Welcome to the OKP4 community!
 Find out more about us at:

 * [Website](https://okp4.network/)
 * [Discord](https://discord.gg/okp4)